top of page

 Client Dignity

-Autism and other forms of neurodiversity bring valuable perspectives, abilities, and ways of thinking to our community.
-Our aim is never to mold clients into a single way of being.
+We never to mold clients into a single way of being.
 Instead, we build skills which clients will use their whole lives to self-advocate and reach their full potential as the unique individual they are.

 As a part of the autism and disability communities, we know from experience and from listening to others how important it is that ABA therapy uplift dignity and protect agency.